krahets/hello-algo/en/docs/chapter_sorting/quick_sort.md

 # 11.5 &nbsp; Quick Sort

-<u>Quick sort (quick sort)</u> is a sorting algorithm based on the divide-and-conquer strategy, which operates efficiently and is widely applied.
+<u>Quick sort</u> is an efficient and widely used sorting algorithm based on the divide-and-conquer strategy.

-The core operation of quick sort is "sentinel partitioning", which aims to: select a certain element in the array as the "pivot", move all elements smaller than the pivot to its left, and move elements larger than the pivot to its right.
-Specifically, the flow of sentinel partitioning is shown in Figure 11-8.
+The core operation of quick sort is "sentinel partitioning", whose goal is to select an element as the "pivot", move all elements smaller than the pivot to its left, and move all elements larger than the pivot to its right.
+Specifically, the process is shown in Figure 11-8.

-1. Select the leftmost element of the array as the pivot, and initialize two pointers `i` and `j` pointing to the two ends of the array.
+1. Select the leftmost element as the pivot, and initialize two pointers `i` and `j` at the two ends of the array.
-2. Set up a loop in which `i` (`j`) is used in each round to find the first element larger (smaller) than the pivot, and then swap these two elements.
+2. Enter a loop.
+In each round, use `i` (`j`) to find the first element larger (smaller) than the pivot, and then swap the two elements.
-3. Loop through step `2.` until `i` and `j` meet, and finally swap the pivot to the boundary line of the two sub-arrays.
+3. Repeat step `2.` until `i` and `j` meet, then swap the pivot into the boundary position between the two sub-arrays.

 === "<1>"
     ![Sentinel partitioning steps](quick_sort.assets/pivot_division_step1.png){ class="animation-figure" }